mturk/svcbatch/README.md

 that does not have custom `CTRL_BREAK_EVENT` console handler.
 By default the process will exit and service will either fail or hang.

+## Stop and Shutdown

+When you type `sc.exe stop myservice` or when machine gets into shutdown state SvcBatch running as a service receive stop or shutdown event, SvcBatch will send `CTRL_C_EVENT` to its child processes.
+This mean that any process recoeding, ends up.

+It is up to application started from  SvcBatch file to handle that event and do any cleanup needed ans exit.
+After sending `CTRL_C_EVENT` service will wait for one second and then send 'Y' to `cmd.exe` to handle its obnoxious `Terminate batch job (Y/N)?` question.
+If batch file does not exit with this timeout, SvcBatch will give another 20 seonds for all processes to exit.
+After that timeout SvcBatch will kill each descendant process by simply calling `TerminateProcess` for each and every process that originates from svcbatch.exe.

 # License